Great Beginners Course

 Authority Hacker is run by Mark Webster (the guy you see in the image above) and Gael Breton.
 They’re business partners who set out to be the most valuable resource for people who want to make a living online by creating an affiliate website that creates job-quitting income.

-After transitioning from doing search engine optimization (SEO) for local clients, Mark and Gael decided to become masters at affiliate marketing SEO.
+After transitioning from searching engine optimization (SEO) for local clients, Mark and Gael became master affiliate marketers.
 (Dealing with clients can be exhausting).

 Mark and Gael started getting into affiliate marketing when Private Blog Networks (PBNs) were still all the rage.
 SEOs were using them to rank client and affiliate sites alike.

 Note: PBNs are a type of link that packs a lot of “link juice” power and helps SEOs rank their pages quickly.
-This type of link building is often referred to as “grey hat link building,” and this topic will come up again when we talk about The Affiliate Lab course.
+This type of link acquisition is often referred to as “grey hat link strategies,” and this topic will come up again when we talk about Matt Diggity’s course.

 The issue with PBNs is that Google has some ways of detecting this type of link scheme, and if they catch on, your site can be penalized.